Aleksandr Kosarev (politician): Arrest and execution

 In September 1937, the Komsomol had dispatched an instructor named Olga Mishkova to the Chuvash ASSR, where she denounced almost the entire local Komsomol leadership as enemies of the people.
 When Kosarev ignored her, she complained to Stalin.
 Her letter was discussed at an extraordinary four-day plenum of Komsomol's Central Committee attended by Stalin and other members of the Politburo, at which Kosarev and his principal allies, Valentina Pikina and Serafim Bogachev were removed from office.

 Kosarev told the plenum: “I do not consider myself an enemy and will not consider myself...
 No one can prove that I am an enemy of the people...
 Personally, I feel absolutely calm, because my conscience is clear.
 I have never betrayed either the party or the Soviet people, and I will not."

 Stalin is said to have approached Kosarev at a banquet, clinked glasses with him, and whispered: "Traitor!
-I'll kill you." - but he later implied that the subsequent decision to arrest Kosarev was not made by him, but by Lavrentiy Beria, who took over control of the NKVD from Yezhov in August 1938.
+I'll kill you." – but he later implied that the subsequent decision to arrest Kosarev was not made by him, but by Lavrentiy Beria, who took over control of the NKVD from Yezhov in August 1938.

 Kosarev's widow agreed.
-She claimed that Beria had a grudge against her husband because he once proposed "To the real Bolshevik leadership in Transcaucasia, which is not there yet" at a dinner at which Mir Jafar Baghirov, for many years an ally of Beria, was a guest.
+She claimed that Beria had a grudge against her husband because he once toasted "To the real Bolshevik leadership in Transcaucasia, which is not there yet" at a dinner at which Mir Jafar Baghirov, for many years an ally of Beria, was a guest.
 He, presumably, informed on Kosarev to Beria, who repeated the remark back to Kosarev, asking why he thought he, Beria, was not fit to run Transcaucasia.

 Kosarev was arrested by Beria in person on 28 November 1938.
 He was interrogated by the infamous torturer Boris Rodos, who was unable to force a confession out of him.
 While in prison, he wrote to Stalin : “The Komsomol workers arrested in my 'case' are not guilty of anything ...
 The destruction of cadres brought up by the Soviet power is madness ...
 I demand that an honest, authoritative commission be created that will check all materials without bias and make objective conclusions ”.
 He was sentenced to death by the Military Collegium of the Supreme Court of the USSR.
 He was shot on 23 February 1939 in the Lefortovo prison.
 The body was cremated at the Donskoy cemetery, the ashes were buried in a common grave.

 Kosarev was posthumously rehabilitated on 24 August 1954, and on 14 March 1989 his membership in the CPSU was confirmed.